sol-dnn/forest-type-prediction/README.md

-# Forest Cover Type Prediction with Machine Learning
+## Kaggle Challenge -  Forest Cover Type Prediction

 In this repository, we present a comprehensive analysis of a Kaggle machine learning project focused on predicting cover types in forest areas using different geographical, cartographic, and environmental data.